roadtocode4u/spaceship/docs/icp/08-video-and-audio-tag/08-video-and-audio-tag.md

 # Video Tag and Audio Tag

-Video tag is used to show a video on web page in html.
+The video tag in HTML is used to display videos on a web page, while the audio tag is used to play audio files.
+This guide will show you how to use these tags and their attributes.

 **Syntax :**

+To use the video tag, follow this syntax:

 ```html
 <video>